Who we are

 Who we share your data with

-WordPress Jetpack and Google Analytics both are used independently of each other.
-These two services help us to track where and how often users access our site, where they come from, and what they do while they’re here.
+WordPress, Facebook Pixel, and Google Analytics are used independently of each other.
+These services help us to track where and how often users access our site, where they come from, and what they do while they’re here.
 This allows me to help tailor my website in the future to help people find the information they’re looking for.
 This collected data does not contain any personally-identifying information (I’ve never been able to determine exactly who the viewers are, and never will be able to) and is not stored anywhere outside of these service’s servers.

 How long we retain your data

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 Data filled out in the contact request form will be stored indefinitely.